-NMR- spectroscopy is a type of spectroscopy by which we can determine the quality and purity of a sample and molecular structure of a compound.
+NMR- spectroscopy is a type of spectroscopy by which we can determine the quality and purity of a sample and the molecular structure of a compound.

 What is NMR?

 NMR is an abbreviation of Nuclear Magnetic Resonance.
-So, NMR-spectroscopy is a spectroscopy technique based on nuclear magnetic resonance of atoms of the sample being examined.
+So, NMR-spectroscopy is a spectroscopy technique based on the nuclear magnetic resonance of atoms of the sample being examined.

 B0= external magnetic field

 γ= the between the nuclear magnetic moment and angular moment.